About Existential Analysis

 - What would it be like to choose my own way of living?

-While some Existential – Phenomenological Counsellors and Psychotherapists work exclusively through the medium of Dialogue – what is commonly know as talking therapy – many others incorporate wider experiential practices and techniques, such as Mindfulness, Meditation, Focusing and / or Body Work Exercises.
+Existential – Phenomenological Counsellors and Psychotherapists work exclusively through the medium of Dialogue – what is commonly known as talking therapy – many others incorporate wider experiential practices and techniques, such as Mindfulness, Meditation, Focusing and / or Body Work Exercises.
 There are however, a number of characteristics that distinguishes the Existential approach from other modes of therapy.

 Another key element of Existential – Phenomenology, as an approach to therapy, is that it emphasises the fundamentally relational aspect of being human – we seek to understand the ways in which as individuals we relate both to ourselves, others and being in the world in general.
 In exploring our relationships we also explore the way that everything we do is dependent on the context of our lives and the environments we inhabit along with others.